meganhqh/battleship/README.md

 5. Program codes in multiple files
 - The program is divided into multiple functions and stored into different files.
-- The programs involve in our text-based game
+- The programs involve in our text-based game:
-  - save and load files
+  - draw player's game and recording board
+  - input the player's ship placement and hitting moves
   - determine the computer's ship placement and hitting moves
-  - draw player's gaming and recording board
+  - determine the winning player
   - control the game flow
-  - determining the winning player
-  - inputting the player's ship placement
-  - inputting the player's hitting moves
+  - save and load files
-- Makefile is used to generate the program from all the files that are needed for the game
+- Makefile is used to generate the program from all the files that are needed for our game